Fate/stay night: Heaven's Feel II. lost butterfly: Plot

 One night, Sakura sleepwalks throughout the city and kills several people.
 The Servant Gilgamesh attacks her, but the shadow devours him.
 Sakura then returns to the Emiya household, and Shirou realizes the shadow comes from her.
 Bedridden from injuries inflicted by Gilgamesh, Sakura is told by Illya that she has become the vessel for the Holy Grail and thus does not have long to live.
 Later, Illya – who is secretly Kiritsugu Emiya's biological daughter and therefore Shirou's adoptive sister – lets go of her grudge against him over seemingly abandoning her after overhearing Taiga talk about how he tried to return to her before his death.
 Meanwhile, Shirou is approached by Zōken, who reveals the shadow is a piece of the Holy Grail from ten years ago that he put inside Sakura and claims it is not his ally – in fact, he can barely keep it contained.
 Zōken tells Shirou the only way to stop the shadow is to kill Sakura, as he is the only one she trusts enough to let close, but he cannot bring himself to do it.

 Seeing herself as a burden to Shirou, Sakura orders Rider to protect him and returns to the Matō estate, with Shirou giving chase.
 However, Shinji attempts to rape Sakura once she arrives, blaming her for his inability to become a magus.
-Threatened with Shirou discovering Shinji has raped her for years, Sakura panics and kills her adoptive brother.
+Threatened by Shirou discovering Shinji has raped her for years, Sakura panics and kills her adoptive brother.
 As Sakura realizes what she has done, the shadow fuses into her body and corrupts her.